Master's Contemporary Asian Studies

 - Starts in

-Academic research on Asian societies is becoming increasingly important, in terms of both its theoretical and practical relevance.
-How can we approach, in a rigorous academic manner, the many important issues that dominate today's news, whether they be China's and India's economic transformation, high- and low-skilled migration flows, political and social movements, or the global reach of Asian companies and the spread of Asian popular culture?
-The crucial importance of Asia for advancing and enriching contemporary theories and debates on transnationalism, citizenship, development, economic restructuration, mobility and many other issues is engaged and demonstrated throughout the programme.
+Academic research on Asian societies is becoming increasingly important, in terms of its theoretical and practical relevance.
+How can we approach, in a rigorous academic manner, the many important issues that dominate today's news, whether they be China's and India's economic transformation, Indonesia's deforestation, high- and low-skilled migration flows, social inequality, political and social movements, or the global reach of Asian companies and the spread of Asian popular culture?
+The crucial importance of Asia for advancing and enriching contemporary theories and debates on transnationalism, citizenship, resource conflicts, development, land grab, economic restructuration, mobility and many other issues is engaged and demonstrated throughout the programme.

-The main objective of the programme is to meet a growing demand for social scientific knowledge and expertise in different areas concerning Asian societies.
-Therefore, this programme consists of courses that focus on contemporary themes as well as courses on specific regions of Asia.
+The main objective of the programme is to meet a growing demand for social scientific knowledge and expertise in different areas concerning Asian societies and Asia related issues elsewhere.
+Therefore, this programme consists of courses that focus on contemporary themes as well as on specific regions of Asia.

-The programme offers you the opportunity to design and conduct an independent field research in Asia, leading to the Master’s thesis.
-If you wish to conduct research on Asia from the Netherlands, that can also be accommodated.
+The Master's in Contemporary Asian Studies offers you the opportunity to design and conduct an independent field research in Asia or elsewhere, leading to the Master’s thesis.
+It is also possible to conduct field research in the context of current research projects by the programme's staff.

-As a highly motivated student with a strong academic background, you are expected to develop the ability to work independently as well as in a mixed group of Dutch and international students.
-This approach will enable you to enrich an interactive learning process and your crosscultural communication skills.
+The Master's programme in Contemporary Asian Studies offers an intensive and comprehensive curriculum.
+It is important to have a strong academic background, be highly motivated and invest considerable time in your studies.
+You are expected to develop the ability to work independently as well as in a mixed group of Dutch and international students.
+This interactive approach will enable you to enrich your learning process and cross-cultural communication skills.

 The programme is designed to ensure that you advance your knowledge on Asian societies, develop analytical competencies, gain experience in conducting practical research in Asia, and learn to communicate your findings and arguments in a clear, measured and convincing manner.